 Did your greyhound smell bad after a swim?
 This can happen depending on the water source you use for his bathing.
 The greyhound coat can trap bacteria, algae, dirt, plant material, and other debris from the water.

-These things will absorb to the coat and remain to leave a bad smell.
+These things will absorb into the coat and remain to leave a bad smell.

 How to avoid that?